active platform TAO

 Freedom Score

 Bittensor scores a C, reflecting genuine decentralisation at the compute/subnet layer undermined by significant centralisation at the chain and governance layer.
 The subnet architecture is innovative and permissionless with 128+ independent markets.
 However, the Opentensor Foundation validates all blocks (Proof of Authority), can halt the network unilaterally, and controls governance proposals through a 3-person Triumvirate.
-The 'fair launch' is technically clean but practically resulted in concentrated distribution (top 1% hold ~90% of stake).
-No security audit, a $28-30M insider hack, and no bug bounty programme are serious concerns for a protocol of this scale.

 Infrastructure decentralisation